yewstack/yew/docs/concepts/function-components/pre-defined-hooks.md

 ```

 ## `use_ref`
-`use_ref` is used for obtaining a mutable reference to a stateful value.
+`use_ref` is used for obtaining a mutable reference to a value.
 Its state persists across renders.

 It is important to note that you do not get notified of state changes.